Black Balsam Knob

 Black Balsam Knob is a tree-less bald that sits above 6214 ft. in elevation and gives wide sweeping views of surrounding mountain ranges.
 There are several trails accessible from this point on the Blue Ridge Parkway and plenty of areas to explore.
 A great short hike for families, day hikers, picnickers, photographers, and those looking to summit surrounding peaks.
 This section of trails includes some of the most spectacular mountains and balds in the Southern Appalachians, including Black Balsam Knob, Sam Knob, and Tennent Mountain.

-You can extend your hike by hopping on the Art Loeb Trail which runs over Black Balsam Knob and leads to some good connecting trails for a loop hike.
+You can extend your hike by continuing on the Art Loeb Trail which runs over Black Balsam Knob and leads to some good connecting trails for a loop hike.
 To see hiking trails in the area purchase a Pisgah Ranger District Map at our Visitor Center or your local outdoor retailer to make loop hikes.
 Below we’ve suggested a 5 mile loop to get your started.
 This trail is not available year round due to the Blue Ridge Parkway closing in the Winter and in icy conditions.

 5 Mile Loop: